§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 Governor's Office of Homeland Security and Emergency Preparedness prior to being

-submitted to the permitee for reimbursement.
+submitted to the permittee for reimbursement.
 The payments shall not be construed as an

 admission of responsibility or liability for the emergency or disaster.
 The Department of

-Energy and Natural Resources, office of conservation, is hereby authorized to adopt rules and
+Conservation and Energy is hereby authorized to adopt rules and regulations in accordance

-regulations in accordance with the Administrative Procedure Act to collect reimbursement
+with the Administrative Procedure Act to collect reimbursement under this Section.

 (c) Reimbursement to any person who owns noncommercial residential immovable